simon-weber/gpsoauth/README.md

 ## Contributing

 See [Contributing guidelines](https://github.com/simon-weber/gpsoauth/blob/master/CONTRIBUTING.md).
-This is an open-source project and all countributions are highly welcomed.
+This is an open-source project and all contributions are highly welcomed.